Meeting time: MWF 12:30–1:20

 Problem sets must be submitted on paper, not electronically.
 Please leave room in the margins for my comments.

-We will have three closed-book midterm exams, each with a time limit of 90 minutes, given in the Science Testing Center.
+We will have three closed-book midterm exams, each with a time limit of 90 minutes, given in the Tracy Hall testing center.
 You will have a 47-hour window (minus those hours when the testing center is closed) in which to take each exam.

 I will calculate your final grades using the following percentage weights: